-2.5 - Game Rules 2.5.1 - Safety Rules
+2.6 - Game Rules

+2.6.1 - Safety Rules

 - 1. If at any time the robot operation is deemed unsafe or has damaged the playing field, surface, barriers or wall, by the determination of the referees, the offending team may be disqualified.
 The robot will require re-inspection before it may take the field again. - 2.
 If a robot gets hung up on the perimeter or drives out of the field, teams MAY place the controller on the ground.
 The driver may slowly walk around the field to the stranded robot to place it back into the field.
 The robot should be placed just inside the point that it got stuck and should follow the guidelines below.
 The driver may then walk back to the driver's station and pick up the controller to continue as before.
-If teams are not performing this action safely, the Alliance may be disqualified at the discretion of the referee. - A. The robot should be placed in the field as near to where it became caught on the side rail as possible. - B. The robot cannot be touching any robot or any game elements that were not already captured by the robot at the time of getting stuck.
+If teams are not performing this action safely, the Alliance may be disqualified at the discretion of the referee.

+- A. The robot should be placed in the field as near to where it became caught on the side rail as possible. - B. The robot cannot be touching any robot or any game elements that were not already captured by the robot at the time of getting stuck.
 An object is captured if the robot can be lifted straight up and the object stays with the robot. - 3.
 If a robot goes completely out-of-bounds (outside the playing field) and continues to move, clear intent of returning to the field MUST be demonstrated.
 If a robot is being driven with any other intent, the robot/Alliance may be disqualified or stopped, and the match ended at the discretion of the referee.
-A robot may not reenter the field in a scoring position.
+A robot may not re-enter the field in a scoring position.

-2.5.2 - General Game Rules
+2.6.2 - General Game Rules

-1. At the beginning of a match, each robot must not exceed a volume of 16 inches wide, by 16 inches long, by 16 inches tall.
+1. At the beginning of a match, each robot must not exceed a volume of 14 inches wide, by 14 inches long, by 14 inches tall, or the alternate volume of 11 inches wide, by 20 inches long, by 15 inches tall.
 An offending robot will be removed from the match at the Head Referee's discretion.